-Get A Chance to Swim with Whale sharks
+Get a Chance to Swim with Whale Sharks in Belize

-Whale Sharks are completely harmless! just don’t get in their way and stay a few feet away them to be respectful.
+Whale Sharks are completely harmless!
+Just don’t get in their way and stay a few feet away them to be respectful.
 Let them come close to you, they’re just being curious.
 You’ll see just how enormous these creatures really are while you’re beside them.
 They can grow up to 40 feet in length and can weigh up to 20 tons.
-Their skin has marks of pale yellow spots and stripes, which each whale is unique in.
-Swimming with these rare whales is an unforgettable experience which you’ll definitely enjoy.
+Their skin has marks of pale yellow spots and stripes, with each individual having a unique pattern.
+Swimming with these rare creatures is an unforgettable experience that you’ll definitely enjoy.